 It is probably becoming clear to you just how useful knowledge of psychology and counselling skills can be in many different professions.

 Other Roles in Psychology and Counselling

 Counsellors can work in a range of fields including working with private clients, working in larger organisations, or in most developed countries the health service employs counsellors.

 Counsellors may also work in specialised fields such as school counselling, trauma counselling, career counselling, or crisis counselling.
 Psychologists may also work in a variety of settings.
 They may work with children, adults, people with disabilities, people with mental health issues, or people with learning disabilities and they have a range of skills which they use to assess individuals and devise treatment interventions.

 However, many people who obtain qualifications and experience in psychology and/or counselling may end up working in other areas.
 This is often because they have chosen to study courses in these fields out of interest but didn't choose to follow it further as a career.
 A background in psychology is useful for work in other areas, such as marketing psychology, industrial psychology, child psychology, ergonomics, or sales and marketing.

 - You can start the course at any time and study at your own pace.

 - Fit your studies around your own busy lifestyle - we provide full tutor support for all the time you are studying.

-- Study where you want to - online studies offer the flexibility for you to determine where and when you study.
+- Study where you want to - online and eLearning study options offer the flexibility for you to determine where and when you study.